ballerina-platform/ballerina-lang/docs/misc/transactions.md

 ## Example

-The following is an example of a local transaction where the transaction gets aborted if any of the `updateQuery` actions fail.
+The following is an example of a local transaction where the transaction gets aborted if any of the `update` actions fail.

 ```ballerina
     import ballerina.data.sql;